Meringue: History

 The Oxford English Dictionary states that the French word is of unknown origin.
 The name meringue for this confection first appeared in print in François Massialot's cookbook of 1692.
 The word meringue first appeared in English in 1706 in a translation of Massialot's book.
 The first documented recipes recognizable as meringues are found in two considerably earlier 17th-century English manuscript books of recipes which give instructions for confections called "white biskit bread" in the book of recipes written in 1604 by Elinor Fettiplace (c.
 1570) of Gloucestershire and called "pets" in the manuscript of collected recipes written by Lady Rachel Fane (1612/13 – 1680) of Knole, Kent.
 Slowly baked meringues are still referred to as "pets" in the Loire region of France due to their light and fluffy texture.

 Meringues were traditionally shaped between two large spoons, as they are generally at home today.
 Meringue piped through a pastry bag was introduced by Antonin Carême.

-Types

-There are several types of meringue: the sweetened, beaten egg whites that form the "islands" of floating island (also known in French as île flottante); the partly cooked toppings of lemon meringue pie and other meringue-topped desserts; and the classic dry featherweight meringue.
-Different preparation techniques produce these results.